-- Taqman uses the 5' nuclease activity of Taq polymerase - An oligo complementary to a site internal to the target contains a 5'reporter-3'quencher dye pair - Free in solution they line up and quench (Förster Resonance Energy transfer = FRET). - When oligo is bound to the ss target the dyes line up and quench - Hydrolyzed they cannot line up so the reporter is not quenched this happens when the polymerase uses the ss target to make a copy.
-More copies means more hydrolysis and more signal. - The rules for probe design are well worked out use the Applied Biosystems site tools.

-- You can multiplex by using different dyes FRET signal

-- This is expensive

-- 2 dyes per oligo

-- One oligo per unit to be detected

-- This is very accurate
+- Taqman uses the 5' nuclease activity of Taq polymerase - An oligo complementary to a site internal to the target contains a 5'reporter-3'quencher dye pair - Free in solution they line up and quench (Forster Resonance Energy transfer = FRET). - Bound to the ss target they line up and quench - Hydrolyzed they cannot line up so the reporter is not quenched this happens when the polymerase uses the ss target to make a copy.
+More copies means more hydrolysis and more signal. - The rules for probe design are well worked out use the Applied Biosystems site tools. - You can multiplex by using different dyes - This is expensive - 2 dyes per oligo - One oligo per unit to be detected - This is very accurate